Skip to main content

 Eligible nutrition providers applying for the Capacity Connect Initiative should have experience and expertise that aligns with the MDHHS ILOS Policy Guide.

-Applicants can be either a single entity or consortia*, and must meet the criteria below:
+Applicants can be either an individual organization or consortia*, and must meet the criteria below:

-• Locally based ILOS Provider as defined in the ILOS Policy Guide.
+• Demonstrate the potential to align with the definition of a "locally-based ILOS service provider" as defined in the ILOS Policy Guide.

-• Must have a physical presence in Michigan.
+• Demonstrate a physical presence in the state of Michigan.

 • Must be participating in the local food economy.